-- · establish duration, conditions for ending the game, 'way of beginning' - establish relationships between cards & non-card world (should be fairly explicit) - select pairs of O&Q cards to set the basis for the game (via deliberation, chance, etc+)
+- establish duration, conditions for ending the game, 'way of beginning' - establish relationships between cards & non-card world (should be fairly explicit) - select pairs of O&Q cards to set the basis for the game (via deliberation, chance, etc+)

-- play some pairs (each player in turn, or collaboratively/collectively) - a proposition (pair) is 'realised' by being 'played' (?) becoming a lure. - the proposition (having a relationship to something 'outside' the cards) becomes 'actualised' (by doing something) - having (done something) players return to the cards - select new cards (pairs) based on their experience of the (something that has been done) - player(s) can play Q card(s) on the 'actualised proposition' (now treated an "occasion"?) - · layer, add, repeat each player (or unit of players) adds a Q to the now (unified?)
-Q&O pair that was 'realised'.
+- play some pairs (each player in turn, or collaboratively/collectively) - a proposition (pair) is 'realised' by being 'played' (?) becoming a lure. - the proposition (having a relationship to something 'outside' the cards) becomes 'actualised' (by doing something) - having (done something) players return to the cards - select new cards (pairs) based on their experience of the (something that has been done) - player(s) can play Q card(s) on the 'actualised proposition' (now treated an "occasion"?) - layer, add, repeat place a proposition...